 Divorce Gives You Incentive to Get Your Finances in Order

 For many people, marriage and the financial boost that comes along with it can mean you’re living beyond your individual, personal means.
 When your spouse’s income or inherited wealth are gone, however, you’ll be forced to create a budget of your own.
 Luckily, in your 40s, you still have plenty of time to save for retirement.
-And if you need help with that, check out the 40 Ways to Seriously Boost Your Savings After 40.

 You’ll Have to Make an Effort Not to Be Lonely